JoyOfCodingPDX/GettingStarted/README.md

 This is a side effect of the Maven projects that are created by the scripts and the archetypes they are created from.

-These warning are not problematic and you do **not** need to do anything about them.
+These warning are not problematic, and you do **not** need to do anything about them.
 However, they are annoying.

 In order to remove them, you'll need to adjust the `<parent>` section of the `pom.xml` file in your projects.
 When created, the `pom.xml` files for the projects specify a parent of _my_ top-level POM, something like